Chapter 1, Part 22: The Funeral

-The church basement at Sabathani was fuller than anyone expected.
+Sabathani was full as expected.
 Ray-Ray had been trouble, yes.
-He had scared some kids,
+He had scared some kids, made enemies, and walked paths

-The church basement at Sabathani was fuller than anyone expected.
+Sabathani was full as expected.
 Ray-Ray had been trouble, yes.
-He had scared some kids,
+He had scared some kids, made enemies, and walked paths

 Ray-Ray’s death didn’t fade quickly.
 It rippled—through homes, through backyards, through whispers on porches, through the hearts of the kids